|Nutrition Facts (per serving)|

 Combine the cornstarch with the lemon juice in a medium saucepan and stir until well blended.
 Place the saucepan over medium heat and add the sugar and orange juice.
 Cook, stirring constantly, until the mixture thickens, about 5 to 10 minutes.
 Remove the saucepan from the stove and allow to cool thoroughly.

-Fold the pureed tofu, orange zest, and poppy seeds if using into the juice mixture and chill for at least one hour.
+Fold the pureed tofu, orange zest, and poppy seeds if using into the juice mixture and chill for at least 1 hour.

 Immediately before serving, pour the dressing over the fruit and serve.